General Questions

 Acrylates Copolymer is a type of film former we use in our Mineral Sunscreen (SPF 20) for Face and Body and our Mineral Sunscreen (SPF 30) for Body that offers excellent long lasting water and rub-off resistance properties as well as improved skin feel at very low concentrations.

 Although the polymers are not biodegradable, they absorb to bio-solids and are unlikely to accumulate in the food chain.
 They are also shown to be non-toxic to aquatic organisms on an acute basis with an LC50>100 mg/L in the most sensitive species tested.
 The acrylates we use are a large chain, large particle size that passed our toxicity trials.
-There are a few other ingredients we could have used for water resistance, but the natural ones are derived from pine, which we found to be toxic to the aquatic environment during our development process
+There are a few other ingredients we could have used for water resistance, but the natural ones are derived from pine, which we found to be toxic to the aquatic environment during our development process.

 Are your products vegan?